-The CPA average gross salary in the United States is $70,000.
+The CPA’s average gross salary in the United States is $70,000.
 By comparison, the average annual earnings for non-CPA financial specialists were $87,900.
 Public Accountant’s salaries tend to vary, but on average and based on their experience, they can earn up to $49,500-$90,000.
-On the other hand, the Industry CPAs may earn a lesser salary than the Public Accountant, where their salaries range from $43,000-$101,000.
+On the other hand, Industry CPAs may earn a lesser salary than Public accountants, where salaries range from $43,000-$101,000.

 Self-employment and Freelance

 Like other careers, CPA allows these professionals to practice their knowledge on a personal level.
 Many CPAs earn additional money through self-employment and freelance work.
 Unlike practising under government or industry-based employment, freelancing and self-employment provide flexibility.
 When self-employed, CPAs can bargain for a higher income depending on their skills and experience in the field.